Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 docker run -it --rm -v $(pwd):/data/ -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY ghcr.io/interstellar-network/lib_garble:milestone2 --pgarbled_input_path=/data/pgarbled.pb.bin --packmsg_input_path=/data/packmsg.pb.bin
 ````

-wait and an X11 windows will pop-up
+wait and an X11 windows will pop-up and display both the transaction message and the one time code

 ![garble result X11 ](./fig/EvaluationResultX11.png)

-We can check that it match both the inputed message displayed by the circuit and the random one time code to be validated: 81 in this example.
+We can check that it match both the inputed message  and the random one time code (securely embedded in the circuit) to be validated: 81 in this example.

 else: